Allergen information for caterers in the UK

 - Make sure that menu descriptions are complete and accurate

-- Ensure that any food sold off site is fully labelled.
+- Ensure that any food sold on site pre packed for direct sale or off site is fully labelled.
 There is more information here.